top of page

 How It Works: WWU STEAM PLANT

-"How are buildings on campus are heated, or how to heat spaces in sustainable ways?"
-Co-sponsored Western’s Facilities, Development & Operations, the Center for Community Learning and the Sustainability Engagement Institute.
+“How are buildings on campus heated, and how can we heat spaces in sustainable ways?”

-Get a behind-the-scenes look at the steam plant.
-We’ll tour the steam plant as well as some of the underground tunnels, learn about how Western is transitioning to a more sustainable system, and engage in conversation with others who are interested in this topic.
+Participants toured the steam plant and some of the underground tunnels, learned how Western is transitioning to a more sustainable system, and engaged in conversation with others interested in the topic.

 How It Works: City Sprouts Farm

-(City Sprouts Farm) Co-sponsored by WWU's Sustainability Engagement Institute, WWU Center for Community Learning, WWU Basic Needs Hub, and City Sprouts Farm
+This event explored sustainable food systems at City Sprouts Farm.
+It was co-sponsored by WWU's Sustainability Engagement Institute, the Center for Community Learning, the WWU Basic Needs Hub, and City Sprouts Farm.

 Our programming takes place on the ancestral homelands of the Coast Salish Peoples, who have lived in the Salish Sea basin, throughout the San Juan Islands and the North Cascades watershed, from time immemorial.
 We express our deepest respect and gratitude for our indigenous neighbors, particularly the Lummi Nation and Nooksack Tribe, for their enduring care and protection of our shared lands and waterways.